Vow Renewal FAQs

 “I reaffirm the vows I made to you one year ago.”

-If you're lost for words, then I can help you craft your own personal vows.
+If you're lost for words, then I can help you craft your own personal vows and here are some tips in my guest blog with Magpie Wedding here.

-We exchanged rings last year and we don’t want to do it again for our second ceremony.
+We exchanged rings on our original wedding day and we don’t want to do it again for our second ceremony.
 What can we give each other or do instead?

 Some alternatives to exchanging rings during your ceremony can include: